How to identify roundworms in dogs and puppies

 While any dog of any age can get roundworms, this parasite is most common and most serious in puppies, which can be born with the infection (passed through their mother’s placenta) or receive it from their mother’s milk.

 Adult dogs are easily infected, too.
-They can accidentally swallow roundworm eggs when they sniff around outside or if they eat an infected rodent or bird for example.
+They can accidentally swallow roundworm eggs when they sniff around outside or eat an infected rodent or bird.

 Diarrhoea and vomiting

-Adult dogs often won’t show signs of a roundworm infection, but diarrhoea and vomiting do occur in some cases.
+Adult dogs usually don’t show signs of a roundworm infection, but diarrhoea and vomiting may occur in some cases.
 Puppies are much more at risk, and diarrhoea is a common sign.
 Additionally, puppies may sometimes vomit up whole worms or pass them in their stool.
-It’s worth remembering that both vomiting and diarrhoea are also signs of many other common health issues – to be sure, check with your veterinarian.
+It’s worth remembering that both vomiting and diarrhoea are also signs of many other common health issues, so always be sure to check with your veterinarian if your dog is showing any of these symptoms.

 Poor growth and poor condition